Honors College

 Love truth, kindle faith, and cultivate virtue in friendship, study, and service to Christ and neighbor.

-The Honors College unites two majors and two programs committed to helping undergraduates pursue questions that often fall between the cracks of the specialized disciplines, by exploring the writings of scientists along with the writings of poets, historians, and philosophers.
+The Honors College's diverse academic offerings help undergraduates pursue questions that often fall between the cracks of the specialized disciplines, by exploring the writings of scientists along with the writings of poets, historians, and philosophers.

 Integrated learning that fulfills most university general ed requirements.